 The Medical Informatics System

 NorthShore is now one of the most “wired” healthcare organizations in the United States, thanks to the system-wide implementation of an award-winning suite of medical informatics tools.
 The system integrates functions from across the organization, including: scheduling; registration; inpatient and ambulatory Electronic Medical Records; physician orders; pharmacy orders and billing.
-The system eliminates the need for the paper-based patient chart, handwritten drug prescriptions and much of the copying and rewriting of the same information that occurs with paper-based charting systems.
+The system eliminates the need for a paper-based patient chart, handwritten drug prescriptions and much of the copying and rewriting of the same information that occurs with paper-based charting systems.

 Many of the benefits are driven by the system’s Electronic Medical Record -- a secure, centralized body of information about each patient, portions of which are accessed and updated directly by care providers.
 The system drastically reduces re-work and irregularities in everything from coding to prescription orders.